Louisiana Criminal Records

 Louisiana Parole Information

 Parole records are an official document that includes information regarding the release of a prisoner who agreed to certain conditions prior to the completion of their maximum sentence.
-While the prisoner is on supervised parole, the board shall require as a condition of parole that he/she pays a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining the inability of the prisoner to pay.
+While the prisoner is on supervised parole, the board shall require as a condition of parole that they pay a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining the inability of the prisoner to pay.
 The board may also impose any conditions of parole it deems appropriate in order to ensure the best interests of the prisoner and the citizens of Louisiana are served.

 Louisiana Probation Records

 Probation records are official documents that show when a person receives probation as an alternative to prison.
-Probation allows people convicted of a crime in Louisiana to serve their sentences out of custody, as long as they comply with probation conditions imposed by the judge and probation officer.
+Probation allows people convicted of a crime in Louisiana to serve their sentences out of custody as long as they comply with probation conditions imposed by the judge and probation officer.
 Probation is issued in proportion to the crime, so the length and nature of probation differ (sometimes drastically) from case to case.

 Louisiana Juvenile Criminal Records

-Louisiana History and Accuracy of Criminal Records
+Louisiana History And Accuracy Of Criminal Records